kinzaR/metabopathia/README.md

 | NA                                                   | 4                  | 20                |
 | **Total**                                            | **48**             | **117**           |

 Twenty modules belong to multiple KEGG classes, for example M00741_C00091 belong to both Amino Acid and Carbohydrate Metabolism classes.
 These pathways are based on the 2016 KEGG version, and updating the pathways is recommended for future analyses.
 For more detailed information, including columns such as module, path_id, path_name, class, description, and compounds, refer to the [see supp table](supplementary_files/module_paths_extended_info.tsv).
+#### Node value
+##### Gene node scoring
+###### Protein families
+###### Complexes

-### Metabolite Inference
+##### Metabolite Inference
+--> draft[[[Metabopathia integrates metabolic activity inference using the Metabolizer approach, which links gene expression changes to metabolic activity.
+Metabolizer builds mechanistic models of metabolism by analyzing pathway modules that represent key metabolic processes.
+It leverages gene expression data to estimate the activity of metabolic modules, each of which results in a specific metabolite.

+These inferred metabolic activities will be used as proxies for metabolite activities in the signaling pathways. ]]]

 A total of **15 metabolites** were inferred using the `infer_met_from_metabolizer()` function from the Metabolizer package.
 The identified metabolites are `C00002, C00022, C00026, C00042, C00122, C00130, C00195, C00334, C00410, C00762, C00788, C01598, C01673, C01780, C02465`.
 According to [MetaboAnalyst 5.0 platform ](https://www.metaboanalyst.ca/Secure/process/NameMapView.xhtml)  [\[Ref\]](https://doi.org/10.1093/nar/gkp356), the annotation of these inferred metabolites across HMDB, SMILES, and PubChem databases is: